drsharp/spawner/README.markdown

 ------------------------------

-This plugin provides a 'spawner' method to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
+This plugin provides a 'Spawner.spawn' method to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
 This plugin works by creating new database connections in ActiveRecord::Base for the spawned block.

-The plugin also patches ActiveRecord::Base to handle some known bugs when using threads (see lib/patches.rb).
+<strike>The plugin also patches ActiveRecord::Base to handle some known bugs when using
+threads (see lib/patches.rb).</strike> (I merged/removed these.
+D#)

 ## Installation